Asylum Application Rejected

 Hardship Regulations („Härtefallregelung“)

-When you are well-integrated in Germany and deportation is likely to put you in a very challenging situation, you can try to obtain a residence permit by submitting a hardship application ("Härtenfallantrag").
-In such cases, if you speak German well enough, attend school, go through vocational training, study at university or have a job, you have a higher chance of being issued a residence permit.
-Furthermore, it is beneficial if you have some volunteer work experience and many friends and acquaintances (in Germany) who can support you in your hardship application.
 The interior ministry of your federal state of residence decides whether your case must be recognised as a case of hardship - each federal state has a so-called hardship commission ("Härtefallkommision") for the purpose.
-The staff at these hardship commissions can inform you whether you can fill out a hardship application and the relevant steps you must take.
+They can inform you whether you can fill out a hardship application and the relevant steps you must take.
+You can contact any member of the Hardship Commission.
 On basiswissen.asyl.net, you can find links to the hardship commission responsible for you.
 Please note: part of the information is only available in German.

 It is recommended to seek advice from a lawyer or counselling centre in advance.
 They can tell you how significant your chances are.
 You can find specialised lawyers and counselling centres in your area on our local information page.
-Enter the name of your city and search for asylum, residence or legal counselling centres nearby.
+You can enter the name of your city and search for asylum, residence or legal counselling centres nearby.

 Petition